markuspluna/OBXwhitepaper/Whitepaper.md

 At Adventum we are in the beginning stages of building the OptionBlox backend and platform.
 While we are doing this we will be searching for potential investors and partnerships.
 ##### Roadmap
-1. *Q1 2020*
+1. *Q3 2020*
-   - Begin Application Development
-   - Grow OptionBlox's Brand
-      - Put out content.
-      - Explore presenting at conferences.
-   - Attract New Talent (primarily in engineering)

- 2. *Q2 2020*
-   - Finalize Investor Material
-      - Finalize Website.
+   - Finalize Backend Demo
-      - Finalize Investment Pitch.
+   - Finalize Web-App Demo
    - Continue Application Development
-   - Continue Building OptionBlox's Brand
+   - Expand Engineering Team
-   - Begin Approaching Potential Investors and Partners
+   - Begin Seed Funding Search
-      - We will begin looking for a seed investor.
-      - We are going to start reaching out to blockchain and finance orgs that may have a use for our platform.
-           - Focusing on Wallets, Exchanges, Market Makers, Hedge Funds, and Payment Platforms.
+   - Explore Wallet Parnerships
+ 2. *Q4 2020*
+   - Finalize Website
+   - Continue Application Development
+   - Expand Fundraising Efforts
+   - Launch Advisory Board
+   - Explore Further Ecosystem Partnerships
- 3. *Q3 2020*
+ 3. *Q1 2021*
+   - Roll-out Full Demo/Alpha
+     - Functional Testnet Application
+   - Explore Market Maker Partnerships
+ 4. *Q2 2021*
+   - Launch Open-Beta for Covered Options
-   - Launch MVP and Push it Open-Source
+   - Launch Closed Alpha for Uncovered Options and Futures